diffusion-playground/redis-integration/README.md

 In the client Tier, we have both [Redis](./redis-app/js/client-tier/RedisClient.js) and [Diffusion](./redis-app/js/client-tier/DiffusionClient.js) Clients.
 These clients are subscribed to either Redis and Diffusion topics, and showing received values in their charts.
 Check **Data Received** in the Diffusion Client.
 You'll notice as the data is consumed, it take much less data than Redis Client, thanks to Diffusion Cloud data crunching capabilities.
-# The code in Actionv
+# The code in Action

 ## How it works